Alpha stage: testing hypotheses

 - respond with alerts and feedback in the right places

-Tools and technology for your prototypes
+Tools and technology for interactive prototypes

 Technology should not be a blocker in prototyping.
 Choose tools for quick experimentation and rapid validation of the hypothesis.